 Students who wish to travel to the US to enroll in vocational studies or for non-academic purposes can apply for a M-1 visa.
 If you are enrolling in vocational studies, the institute must be SEVP-certified and the funding for your expenses can come from friends, family, or yourself.

-M-1 students have the same work restrictions as F-1 and J-1 students, but can only work on campus for a maximum of six months and require a work permit or Employment Authorization Document (EAD).
+M-1 students have similar work restrictions as F-1 and J-1 students, but can only work for a maximum of six months and require a work permit or Employment Authorization Document (EAD).

 Note: If you are a M-1 student, you cannot change your program or transfer institutions six months after starting your program.
 Additionally, on a M-1 visa, you would only be permitted to work full time in practical training after completing your program first.
 You can learn more about your opportunities for employment on Uscis.gov.